eavestn/cloud-migration-guidebook/README.md

 Yes, you need to get to a place where your revenue growth or market position are so strong that you can do whatever you want.
 But to do that, you first have to survive - and do so without debilitating your company in the process.

-The ideal audience of this book believes that the first technological choices made in a system's life are the most critical to that system's success.
+This book's ideal reader understands that the first technological choices made in a system's life are the most critical to that system's success.
 This book's audience believes good software is sofware that succeeds.

 ##### What Is Successful Software?